csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

 ## Scanning MIDI Continuous Controllers

-The most useful opcode for reading in midi continuous controllers is [ctrl7](https://csound.com/docs/manual/ctrl7.html). _ctrl7_'s input arguments allow us to specify midi channel and controller number of the controller to be scanned in addition to giving us the option of
+The most useful opcode for reading in midi continuous controllers is&nbsp;
+[ctrl7](https://csound.com/docs/manual/ctrl7.html). _ctrl7_'s input
+arguments allow us to specify midi channel and controller number of the controller to be scanned in addition to giving us the option of